 - Park Energy

 Clean energy production from a district energy network (DEN).
+This is fully explained on the Energy Centre page.
 The DEN has been designed to increase its capacity and efficiency as the Park develops, including scope for new, lower carbon energy technologies.

-During 2016, 1,417 tonnes of carbon dioxide was saved compared to 2015.
-This was down to better operation of the equipment inside the energy centres, and a better understanding of how the whole DEN is used.
+During 2018, 9,181 tonnes of carbon dioxide was saved by the DEN, compared to the 2017 figure of 8,375.
+This was down to better operation of the equipment inside the energy centres, and a better understand of how the whole DEN is used.

 - Tough sustainability requirements for any new developments on the Park

 All non-residential buildings must be rated ‘excellent’ by the BREEAM environmental assessment method, and specific to their energy efficiency, they must achieve a 35% reduction in carbon emissions over Building Regulations 2013.

 We work closely with events providers to ensure Park events are energy efficient.
 This includes developing events guidelines to deliver low or zero carbon events at the Park through the use of renewable energy and using energy efficient technologies.

 London Legacy Development Corporation is committed and on target to achieving a 25% reduction in corporate emissions intensity over five years (including emissions from energy use in office premises as well as staff travel), monitoring performance, publishing data to set benchmarks and reporting on sustainability targets.